 It's just a shame the video quality is so bad you can't appreciate the smile he is so happy with!

-Summary of Hungary dental reviews
+Summary of dental Hungary reviews

 One thing that stands out in many reviews is people's surprise at how professional, pleasant and friendly the dental clinics in Hungary are – especially compared to what they are used to back home.
 It's not, as one reviewer joked, a case of a dingy back-street dentist pulling teeth with pliers.

 Many people choose to book through an agency so everything is arranged for them.
-If you’re wary about travelling overseas for dental care, this peace of mind could be just what you need.
-However, if you’re used to planning your own travel, it’s quite straightforward to book your own flights and accommodation and navigate Budapest yourself.
+If you're wary about traveling overseas for dental care, this peace of mind could be just what you need.
+However, if you're used to planning your own travel, it's quite straightforward to book your own flights and accommodation and navigate Budapest yourself.
 If you choose a clinic away from the city, check whether transport is provided.

 We hope you have found these Hungary dental tourism reviews and tips helpful.
-We’d recommend you do as much research as possible into your chosen clinic and dentist before you commit to anything.
-Don’t forget, you’ll find lots more information on visiting Hungary for dental work here.
+We'd recommend you do as much research as possible into your chosen clinic and dentist before you commit to anything.

 If you decide Hungary isn't right for you, there are plenty of other locations you might consider.